-The Corporation anticipates that, subject to passage of the Land Bill in the second half of 2014, issuance of Stage 2 State permits for the construction and operations of an open pit mine can be anticipated in early 2015.
+The Corporation anticipates that, subject to passage of the Land Bill in 2014, issuance of Stage 2 State permits for the construction and operations of an open pit mine can be anticipated in mid-2015.

-In the event the Land Transfer is not completed as planned, the project activities related to a larger open pit development would require a Plan of Operations to be filed with the BLM and preparation of an Environmental

-Impact Statement ("EIS") pursuant to BLM guidelines.
+In the event the Land Transfer is not completed as planned, the project activities related to a larger open pit development would require a Plan of Operations to be filed with the BLM and preparation of an Environmental Impact Statement ("EIS") pursuant to BLM guidelines.
 As a prudent measure, initial Federal permitting steps have been started.